ministryofjustice/security-guidance/docs/baseline-for-azure-accounts.md

 ## Initial Considerations

 The type of hosting is the first consideration.
+MoJ service developers **SHALL** utilise Cloud Platform for new services.
+Anyone developing new services **SHOULD** refer to the [How to host services](https://technical-guidance.service.justice.gov.uk/documentation/standards/hosting.html#how-to-host-services) page which provides initial guidance.

 AWS is the preferred Cloud Service Provider but we understand that Azure sometimes is a technical requirement.

 Legacy applications **SHOULD** be hosted via the [Modernisation Platform](https://ministryofjustice.github.io/modernisation-platform/user-guide/cloud-platform-or-modernisation-platform.html#should-i-use-the-cloud-platform-or-the-modernisation-platform).